Arthur White (American football)

-Arthur Joseph White (c.
-1877 – July 25, 1929) was an American college football player and coach, physician, and hospital administrator.
+Arthur Joseph White (1876 – July 25, 1929) was an American college football player and coach, physician, and hospital administrator.
 He was the sixth head football coach at Boston College, serving for one season, in 1902, and compiling a record of 0–8.
 White graduated from Harvard Medical School in 1902.
 He was assistant superintendent of Boston City Hospital from 1907 until his death in 1929.
 He also headed the Boston Sanatorium at Mattapan from 1914 until his death.